networknext/next/docs/setup_prerequisites.md

 4. You have requested increased quotas in google cloud and these quotas have been approved
 5. You have a working AWS account and 'aws' is working locally
 6. You have exported a linode API token to ~/secrets/terraform-akamai.txt
+7. You have exported a vultr API token to ~/secrets/terraform-vultr.txt
-7. You have exported a cloudflare API token to ~/secrets/terraform-cloudflare.txt
+8. You have exported a cloudflare API token to ~/secrets/terraform-cloudflare.txt
-8. You have backed up your secrets somewhere
+9. You have backed up your secrets somewhere
-9. You have setup a semaphoreci.com account
+10. You have setup a semaphoreci.com account
-10. You have a maxmind license key saved to ~/secrets/maxmind.txt
+11. You have a maxmind license key saved to ~/secrets/maxmind.txt
-11. You have a monthly subscription to the GeoIP2-City database from maxmind
+12. You have a monthly subscription to the GeoIP2-City database from maxmind
-12. You have a monthly subscription to the GeoIP2-ISP database from maxmind
+13. You have a monthly subscription to the GeoIP2-ISP database from maxmind
-13. You have installed terraform on your dev machine
+14. You have installed terraform on your dev machine

 Once all these prerequisites are met, you can proceed to the next section: [Configure Network Next](configure_network_next.md).